agsreejith/ACUTEDIRNDL/README.md

 gm_read_textstructure.pro
 gm_read_textfile.pro
 cmset_op.pro
-get_tags.pro
-keyword_defined.pro
+writecol.pro
 mpfitfun
+exofast

-All required codes not present in the IDL astronomy library are provided in the library folder.
+All required codes not mentioned above are provided in the library folder.

 Add the simulation folder (and sub-folders) to the IDL source in the startup file.